mritunjaysri28/Matplotlib/README.md

 ### Parameter of Error Bar

-* ecolor: it is the color of the errorbar lines.
+* ecolor: it is the color of the error bar lines.
 * elinewidth: it is the linewidth of the errorbar lines.
 * capsize: it is the length of the error bar caps in points.
-* barsabove: It contains a boolean value True for plotting errors bars above the plot symbols.
+* barsabove: It contains a boolean value True for plotting error bars above the plot symbols.
 Its default value is False.
-* Syntax: errorbar()
+* Syntax: **errorbar()**

 ```python